Updated June 2021

-Last Fall on a lazy Saturday afternoon, my sister Lisa and I subwayed our way to Brooklyn’s East River State Park in Williamsburg to check out Smorgasburg, a popular hipster-ish food market (there were a lot of man buns walking around) I’d read about but never explored.
-It was part gourmet food court, part culinary crystal ball and utterly delicious.
+On a lazy summer Saturday, my sister Lisa and I subwayed our way to Brooklyn’s East River State Park in Williamsburg to check out Smorgasburg, a popular hipster-ish food market (there were a helluva lot of man buns walking around) I’d read about but never explored.
+It was part gourmet, open-air food market, part culinary crystal ball, and utterly delicious.

 We arrived at noon and the parking lot the event occupied by the waterfront was already buzzing.
 Within an hour it would be wall-to-wall people and slightly difficult to navigate but it was the weekend and we were in no particular rush.